marramags/island-activities/README.md

 ## Features
 This app allows users to:
-*   add an island activites to inform other travelers
+*   add island activites to inform other travelers
 *   review and rate the activity

 ## App Screenshots